Connecting our Communities, Realising our Ambitions

 Reimagining Nursing and Midwifery for NHS Lothian

-We will be celebrating the first year of implementation of the strategic plan at a celebration event on 10th May 2024.
-This will include 36 presentations from nurses and midwives across the organisation showcasing activities and outcomes related to the achievement of the five ambitions set out in the plan.
-You can view the full programme for the day.
+We celebrated the first year of implementation of the strategic plan at an event on 10th May 2024.
+This included 36 presentations from nurses and midwives across the organisation showcasing activities and outcomes related to the achievement of the five ambitions set out in the plan.
+You can view the full programme for the day and access many of the presentations here.

 You can watch a recorded PowerPoint presentation by Gillian McAuley, Nurse Director Acute Services that explains the strategic plan.